patriiilago/miauyuda-client/README.md

 ## ⚠️ Project Status
 Miauyuda was fully functional at the time of completion in 2024.
 Currently, some features may not work due to updates in dependencies and hosting platforms.
-**I plan to revisit and update the project in the coming weeks to restore full functionality.**

 ---